Skip to main content

 • Bring our science and tech workshops right into the classrooms of more than 1,000 students in special education groups and in schools far away from the Montréal area;

-• Develop new permanent exhibitions that offer youth the interactive science outreach experience that the Montréal Science Centre is all about.
+• Develop new exhibitions that offer youth the interactive science outreach experience that the Montréal Science Centre is all about.

 Thank you for supporting young minds and their access to science!